 Its flexible installation makes the Nova a breeze to install.
 You can cast 150” images from as little as 150 inches away from the screen.
 An eight-point keystone correction function lets you easily center onscreen images, and make any adjustments needed for optimal picture quality.
 HDMI and USB ports allow you to connect external devices, and the projector comes loaded with most streaming apps.
 It’s almost ready to go out of the box.

 Operating the projector is as simple as the installation.
 The 9.0 Android O S is familiar to most users.
 Add in the voice-controlled remote, and you won’t have any problems using the projector.
+Click here for our more detailed review of the WeMax Nova.

 - 4K resolution